Royal Navy: Role

 The Royal Navy protects British interests at home and abroad, executing the foreign and defence policies of His Majesty's Government through the exercise of military effect, diplomatic activities and other activities in support of these objectives.
-It is also a key element of the British contribution to NATO, with a number of ships or aircraft allocated to NATO tasks at any time.
+It is also a key element of the British contribution to NATO, with several ships or aircraft allocated to NATO tasks at any time.
 In 2007 core capabilities were described as: